Richard-Casey/subject-to-change/README.md

 # Subject To Change

 A management sim that blends **wrestling promotion** strategy with the **loop and depth of football/championship manager** titles.
-Build your roster, book compelling shows, balance egos and budgets, and grow your brand season over season.
+Build your roster, book compelling shows, balance egos and budgets, and grow your brand year after year.

 ---